lucasriepe/embeddedProjects/Espressif IDE/weatherStation/mainStation/README.md

 ### WiFi Configuration

-The project uses a secure configuration system:
+The project uses the ESP-IDF configuration system for all settings:

-1. WiFi credentials are stored in `.env` file (excluded from git)
+1. All WiFi settings are configured via `idf.py menuconfig`
-2. Run `python3 generate_wifi_config.py` to generate `main/wifi_config.h`
-3. The generated header file contains the WiFi credentials for compilation
+2. Navigate to **Weather Station Configuration** → **WiFi Configuration**
+3. Configure SSID, password, hostname, retry attempts, and power settings
+4. Settings are stored in `sdkconfig` and compiled into the firmware

+For detailed WiFi configuration options, see [WIFI_CONFIG_GUIDE.md](WIFI_CONFIG_GUIDE.md).

 ### Time Configuration

-The device supports configurable timezones through the `TIMEZONE` variable in the `.env` file.
-The timezone format follows the POSIX TZ environment variable format.
+The device supports configurable timezones through the ESP-IDF configuration system:

+1. Use `idf.py menuconfig` to access **Weather Station Configuration** → **Time Configuration**
+2. Choose from predefined timezones or enter a custom POSIX string
+3. Configure primary and backup NTP servers

+For detailed timezone configuration, see [TIMEZONE_CONFIG_GUIDE.md](TIMEZONE_CONFIG_GUIDE.md).

 #### Common Timezone Examples:
 - **Germany (CET/CEST)**: `CET-1CEST,M3.5.0,M10.5.0/3`